okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-new-user-activation/main/index.md

 ### Integrate the Registration - Activation template

 In this configuration, the user initiates a new account registration and completes all registration steps, including enrolling in optional and required authenticators.
 The email authenticator is excluded from the list of available authenticators.
-Okta sends an email to the user based on the **Registration - Activation** template after completing these steps.
+After the user completes the registration in your app, Okta sends an email to the user based on the **Registration - Activation** template.
 The user opens their email and clicks on the **Activate account** link to complete the activation.

 #### Update configurations